 Collaborative: A Goal-Focused Process

 In litigation and mediation, divorcing couples focus on, assert, and often won’t budge from positions.
+The result?
+Drawn out court fights case summaries of which appear here.
 That’s true even when thinking about each person’s and the family’s goals might be better for everyone.

 But Florida’s collaborative system and rules create a process focused on and encouraging people to identify and work towards goals.
 First, a collaborating couple commits to resolve issues openly and with respect.
 Towards this end, they commit to listening and other communication guidelines.